 “But our study suggests that it must be a ‘good’ form of physical activity, which hard physical work is not,” she says.
 “Guides from the health authorities should therefore differentiate between physical activity in your spare time and physical activity at work, as there is reason to believe that the two forms of physical activity have opposite effects.”

-The research has been published in the Scandinavian Journal of Medicine & Science in Sports.
+The research has been published in the

 For their analysis, the scientists drew upon data from the Copenhagen Male Study.
 This was a longitudinal study that began in 1970-71 and in which male employees of 14 large public and private companies filled out questionnaires about their work and lifestyle.